Conphil000/TFHoldings/README.md

 $115K/Year, about 2 years of Experience.

 >> 6 hour interview for them to end up not even providing feedback.
-Seemed like a shady company from reviewing posts online and the producy seems predatory.
+Seemed like a shady company from reviewing posts online and the product seems predatory.
 That leads me to dox the data and project they sent me.
 Enjoy.